 - Green vegetables like spinach, kale, okra, and collards.

 - Fatty fish such as mackerel, salmon, and tuna.
-Be careful about how much fish you give your child because of potentially high mercury levels (5).
+Be careful of which kinds of fish you give your child.
+Some have potentially high mercury levels (17).

 - Egg yolks.